jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 But the re-appearance of the dynamism of the presented information will again be described by some as an advantage of the new digital medium (wednesday and thursday) and will by others be the substance of its critique (Carr on Friday)

-# The Rise of Literacy and its Effect on Consciousness (30/35) (Readings from Ong and Carr)
+# The Rise of Literacy and its Effect on Consciousness

 ## Ong's Thesis (core of reading p.
 78-96, 101-103)